jamonserrano/plumber-sass/README.md

 ```

 ### Alternative leading calculation
 Leadings are measured from the top and bottom edges of the text block by default.
-To measure them from the baseline, set `use-baseline-origin: true` before using the mixin:
+To measure them from the baseline, set `$use-baseline-origin: true` before using the mixin:

 ```scss
 @include plumber-set-defaults(